Clicky Skip to Content

 From which Specie group Caimans belong, Side effects of eating Caimans.

-This video shows the catching of eggs and cooking of crocodile (dwarf Caiman)
+This video shows the catching of eggs and cooking of crocodiles (dwarf Caiman)

 By the way, if you’re interested in How To Preserve Food, check out my article on that.